Please visit back for more information on 2016-2017 deadlines.

 6. must be a U.S. citizen or a citizen of another country who is lawfully present in the U.S.

-7. **If awarded a donor-based scholarship, conditions of receiving the award include thanking the donor in writing, attending the scholarship banquet held on April 9, 2015, and submitting a professional photo and biographical information for a scholarship recipient profile (to be given to donors prior to the banquet).
+7. **If awarded a donor-based scholarship, conditions of receiving the award include thanking the donor in writing, attending a breakfast or lunch with the donor, and submitting a professional photo with biographical information for a scholarship recipient profile (to be given to donors prior to the banquet).

 * Please see individual scholarship requirements in application.